portalsolutionsng/web2md/readme.md

    - Post‑processing steps remove any lingering markdown syntax so that only the visible text remains.
 3. **Clipboard Copy:** The processed Markdown is sent back to the popup, which copies it to the clipboard.
 4. **Feedback:** A “Copied” message is displayed in the popup once the operation is successful.
+5. **Session Mode:**
+  - **Copy from Multiple Pages:** Activate session mode to copy and aggregate content from multiple pages during a single browsing session.
+  - **Persistent Aggregation:** Each page you copy while in session mode gets appended to an aggregated text stored locally.
+  - **Visual Feedback:** See messages indicating which pages have been copied.
+  - **Session End:** Stop the session to clear the local state (without affecting the clipboard), so you can start a new aggregation later.

 ## Installation